abenkoula71/indian-food-react/README.md

 In the projec
 Runsthe app in the developmen
-Open [http://localhot:3000](http://ocalhost:3000) toview it i h It correctly bundls React in producono
+Open [http://localhot:3000](http://ocalhost:3000) toview it i h It correctly bundls React in producon
 Your app is read to behu.o/ate-rc-a/docdeplyment) forme **Note: ths is  -wayoperation.
 One yoconfiguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiuratinfilean teransitivedepeecie (webpak, Babel,ESL